dc4eu/educational-pilot/sectorial-eaa-catalogue/formal-education/business/EUHEMC-highereducation-microcredential_business.md

 EUHEMC microcredentials are issued by accredited institutions and are tailored to meet the demands of a dynamic labor market, lifelong learning, and professional upskilling.
 They provide a flexible, modular approach to education, allowing learners to acquire specific skills and competences that are immediately applicable in professional contexts.

 ## Business Value
-From a business perspective, EUHEMC offers significant benefits for stakeholders across the education and employment sectors:

 ### For Higher Education Institutions:
-- **Market Differentiation**: Offer innovative, bite-sized learning programs that attract non-traditional learners, such as working professionals and international students.
+* **Market Differentiation**: Offer innovative, bite-sized learning programs that attract non-traditional learners, such as working professionals and international students.
-- **Revenue Streams**: Develop and deliver microcredentials as standalone courses or stackable components toward larger qualifications, creating new income opportunities.
+* **Revenue Streams**: Develop and deliver microcredentials as standalone courses or stackable components toward larger qualifications, creating new income opportunities.
-- **Global Reach**: Leverage EBSI’s interoperability to issue credentials recognized across Europe, enhancing institutional reputation and partnerships.
+* **Global Reach**: Leverage EBSI’s interoperability to issue credentials recognized across Europe, enhancing institutional reputation and partnerships.

 ### For Learners:
-- **Career Advancement**: Acquire targeted skills (e.g., data analysis, digital marketing) certified by reputable universities, enhancing employability and career mobility.
+* **Career Advancement**: Acquire targeted skills (e.g., data analysis, digital marketing) certified by reputable universities, enhancing employability and career mobility.
-- **Flexibility**: Pursue education in short, manageable modules (1–15 ECTS) that fit busy schedules, with the option to stack credentials toward degrees.
+* **Flexibility**: Complete short, manageable modules (1–15 ECTS) that fit busy schedules, with the option to stack credentials toward degrees.
-- **Portability**: Store and share credentials via digital wallets, ensuring easy verification by employers and institutions worldwide.
+* **Portability**: Store and share credentials via digital wallets, ensuring easy verification by employers and institutions worldwide.

 ### For Employers:
-- **Talent Acquisition**: Access a pool of candidates with verified, granular skills aligned with specific job requirements, reducing hiring risks.
+* **Talent Acquisition**: Access a pool of candidates with verified, granular skills aligned with specific job requirements, reducing hiring risks.
-- **Upskilling Workforce**: Partner with universities to create tailored microcredentials for employee development, addressing skill gaps efficiently.
+* **Upskilling Workforce**: Partner with universities to create tailored microcredentials for employee development, addressing skill gaps efficiently.
-- **Trust and Efficiency**: Verify credentials instantly via EBSI’s blockchain-based infrastructure, eliminating fraud and streamlining recruitment processes.
+* **Trust and Efficiency**: Verify credentials instantly via EBSI’s blockchain-based infrastructure, eliminating fraud and streamlining recruitment processes.

 ## Key Features
-- **Standardized Structure**: EUHEMC adheres to ELM 3.2, ensuring each credential includes:
+* **Standardized Structure**: EUHEMC adheres to ELM 3.2, ensuring each credential includes:
-  - A Person (learner) with name, surname, and national ID.
+  * A Person (learner) with name, surname, and date of birth in `date-time` format.
-  - At least one Learning Achievement (e.g., a completed course) and Learning Assessment (e.g., an exam grade).
+  * At least one Learning Achievement and Learning Assessment with `provenBy` (including `awardedBy`).
-  - A Learning Outcome with at least one Competence and optional ESCO skills for alignment with European skill frameworks.
+  * A Learning Outcome with at least one Competence and optional ESCO skills for alignment with European qualification frameworks.
-  - Credits ranging from 1 to 15 ECTS, ensuring measurable educational value.
+  * Credits ranging from 1 to 15 ECTS with location of awarding institution, ensuring measurable educational value.
+  * Includes `displayParameter` (e.g., language, format) and `credentialProfiles` (e.g., Europass).
-- **Digital and Verifiable**: Issued as JSON-LD Verifiable Credentials (VCs) using EBSI’s JAdES D-Zero signature profile, ensuring security, authenticity, and tamper-proof verification.
+* **Digital and Verifiable**: Issued as JSON-LD Verifiable Credentials with types `VerifiableCredential`, `EuropeanDigitalCredential`, `EuropeanHigherEducationMicrocredential`, and `VerifiableAttestation`.
-- **Interoperability**: Recognized across EU member states via EBSI’s trusted registries, facilitating cross-border education and employment.
+* **Interoperability**: Recognized across EU member states via EBSI’s trusted registries, facilitating cross-border education and employment.
-- **Flexibility**: Supports diverse use cases, from professional development to academic progression, with stackable credentials.
+* **Flexibility**: Supports diverse use cases, from professional development to academic progression, with stackable credentials.

 ## Use Cases
-- **Professional Upskilling**:
+* **Professional Upskilling**:
   A mid-career professional completes a 5-ECTS EUHEMC in “Advanced Data Analysis” from Rovira i Virgili University, earning a verifiable credential that enhances their resume and qualifies them for a data-driven role.
-- **Corporate Training**:
+* **Corporate Training**:
   A company partners with a university to offer EUHEMC microcredentials in cybersecurity, enabling employees to gain certified skills while continuing work, with credentials verified by HR systems.
-- **Academic Pathways**:
+* **Academic Pathways**:
   A student earns multiple EUHEMC microcredentials (e.g., 3 ECTS each) that are later stacked toward a full degree, reducing time and cost compared to traditional programs.
-- **International Mobility**:
+* **International Mobility**:
   A learner from Spain presents an EUHEMC to a German employer, who verifies its authenticity via EBSI, ensuring trust in the candidate’s qualifications.

 ## Why EUHEMC Matters